M-Hisham/Morphologically-detailed-motoneuron-pool/README.md

 ### To run on the [Neuroscience Gateway](https://www.nsgportal.org/):
 **Note:** files are written to be compatible with parallel context.
 1. Upload the files to the gateway (mod files must be in the parent folder)
-2. Create a new task, select "NEURON with Python 3" as the tool.
+2. Create a new task, select "NEURON on Expanse" as the tool.
 3. Set the parameters as follow:
-     - Run time : 10 Hours (estimate for Stampede2KNL)
+     - Run time : 10 Hours (estimate for Expanse)
      - Main file: AutoStart.py
-     - Nodes & cores: 3 and 60 (for a 177 cell on Stampede2KNL)
+     - Nodes & cores: 3 and 60 (for a 177 cell on Expanse)

 <br>